numberoverzero/bloop/docs/user/engine.rst

 Setting ``atomic`` to ``True`` will append a condition to every save and delete operation that expects the row to still have the values it was last loaded with.
-THese conditions are ANDed with any optional condition you provide to the save or delete operations.
+These conditions are ANDed with any optional condition you provide to the save or delete operations.
 For more information, see :ref:`atomic` and :ref:`conditions`.